 If you’re a bit stumped on how to spoil your significant other on Valentine’s Day, why not plan a surprise romantic getaway?
-As well as helping you earn some serious brownie points, going away for V-Day this year could actually work out cheaper than usual.
-Valentine’s Day 2019 falls on a Thursday – a great day of the week for snapping up cheap flights for a long weekend.
-So you can jet off to a swoon-worthy spot, impress your other half, and save some pennies all at the same time.
+As well as helping you earn some serious brownie points, going away for V-Day works perfectly this year.
+Valentine’s Day 2020 falls on a Friday – the best day of the week for jetting off on a long weekend.
+So you can jet off to a swoon-worthy spot, impress your other half, and – with Netflights’ deals – save some pennies all at the same time.
 It’d be rude not to, right?

 To give you a head start, we’ve rounded up the best city breaks for Valentine’s Day.
 Whether you want a busy few days of sight-seeing or a lazy weekend focussed on luxury dining, these five cities will make you feel weak at the knees.

 We know it’s a cliché, but let’s face it – New York is one of the most romantic cities in the world.
 With its twinkling bridges, picturesque park and incredible restaurant scene, the Big Apple is a strong contender for Valentine’s Day.
 You can hop between famous landmarks like the Empire State Building and Brooklyn Bridge, or watch a dazzling show on Broadway.
 Plus, if you go in February, there’s a good chance you’ll get a dusting of snow to add some extra magic to your trip.